Scott Krycia: Biography

 Krycia was raised in Bethlehem, Pennsylvania and after finishing high school he graduated from Northampton Community College in Bethlehem, Pennsylvania.
 Krycia formed K Studios in 1997 with his college classmate, Sean Tiedeman.
 In May 2005, The Eastern Pennsylvania Business Journal named Krycia in the top 20 of the region's business leaders under the age of 40.

 Photography

 Scott Krycia, a curious photographer with a sense of wanderlust found his passion at just 10 years old.
 Following his father into a store, he was fascinated by the magic of photography.
 How a camera can capture a moment in time and tell and tell a lifetime of stories all at one time.
-Based in the Lehigh Valley region of Pennsylvania, Scott graduated college in 1995 and quickly garnered an exceptional reputation working with companies like Majestic, NorthFace, Martin Guitar, DeWalt, shooting still photography on film and TV sets, concert tours and more all while honing his craft by traveling the world.
+Based in the Lehigh Valley region of Pennsylvania, Scott graduated cfrom ollege in 1995 and then worked with companies like Majestic, NorthFace, Martin Guitar, DeWalt, shooting still photography on film and TV sets, concert tours and more.
 Krycia's work has been featured on CNN, NatGeo Traveler and Discovery Networks.